-Tap on All Messages to view the available messages in the drop-down list.
-Choose a message type from the list.
+Tap on All Messages to view the available selection in the drop-down list.
+(See Fig. 4.2.)
+Select a message type from the list (message types are defined following this paragraph).
 This narrows the onscreen list to the specific message type chosen.
-Enabled messages are indicated using white text, while disabled messages are grayed out.
-The Status column at the end of the row also indicates whether enabled or disabled.
-To enable a disabled message, tap on the More icon at the end of the row, and select "Enable" from the drop-down list.
+Enabled messages are indicated by white text (e.g., first message row in Fig. 4.1), while disabled messages are grayed out (e.g., rows 2 - 4 in Fig. 4.1).
+The STATUS column at the end of the row also indicates whether the message is enabled or disabled.
+To enable a disabled message, tap on the More icon at the end of the row, and select "Enable" from the drop-down list or tap on "Disable" to disable an enabled message.